- Ferrite Cores

 - Other Products

 Our RFI (Return Flow Impeders) are used for applications where the inside of the tube must be kept as dry as possible.
 Examples of this are galvanised tubes (to prevent ‘white rust’ formation) and also stainless steel tubes (to avoid coolant in the welding zone).
-STE RFI impedors are fully repairable by the simple loosening of 2 x set screws enabling replacement of the casing and /or ferrite core.
+EHE Consumables RFI impedors are fully repairable by the simple loosening of 2 x set screws enabling replacement of the casing and /or ferrite core.

 RFI impedors have significant advantages over other return flow designs such as: